 The GeoCorps™ America program is a great way to gain field experience!
 The program places GSA members in paid, short-term volunteer positions during the summer (and now also in the fall/winter) across the U.S. to assist the National Park Service, USDA Forest Service, and the Bureau of Land Management with geoscience projects, including topics in paleontology, hydrogeology, glaciology, mapping and GIS, education, and geohazards.
 Summer 2015 positions will be posted on 1 December 2014; the application deadline is 3 February 2015.

 Join a GeoVentures trip for a week of field exploration of one of the Earth's most active volcanoes - Kilauea on the Big Island of Hawaii.
-These field trips enable you to test your skills in the field, learn about volcanic activity and see a wide range of volcanic processes close at hand.
+This field trip enables you to test your skills in the field, learn about volcanic activity and see a wide range of volcanic processes close at hand.
 Trip Dates: 5-14 February 2015

 Deadline to apply for all three awards is 17 April 2015.

 - Field Camp Scholar Award – 20 undergraduate students will be awarded $2,000 each to attend the field camp of their choice based on diversity, economic/financial need, and merit.

 - Field Camp Excellence Award – One field camp will receive an award of $10,000 to assist with the summer field season.
 This award will be based on safety awareness, diversity, and technical excellence.